plone/volto/docs/source/upgrade-guide/index.md

 The `BlockChooser` component now uses the `title` of the block as source for translating the block title.
 Before, it took the `id` of the block, which is utterly wrong.
 Could be that this change will trigger untranslated blocks titles in your projects and add-ons.

+### Listing block now doesn't retrieve fullobjects

+The query used by the listing block always used the `fullobjects` flag, which fully serialized the resultant response items.
+From Volto 14, this is no longer true, the results will get the normal catalog query metadata results.
+You'll need to adapt your code for get the appropiate data if required and/or use the metadata counterparts.
+If your code depends on this behavior and you don't have time to adapt now, there's a scape hatch: set the flag `bbb_listingBlockFetchesFullobjects` to `true` in the `settings` config object.

 ## Upgrading to Volto 13.x.x

 ## Deprecating NodeJS 10